aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 ### Summary

-This page shows some useful classes, including selecting a node, programatically saving/loading motion data, as well as storing caring settings.
+This page shows some useful classes, including selecting a node, programatically saving/loading motion data, as well as storing camera settings.

 ### Table of Contents
 - [ramNodeFinder](#wiki-ramNodeFinder)